sreekarc/Autonmous-A-C/README.md

 After the circuit is completed you will need to start with the code and setting up the pi.

 First after installing noobs on the raspberry pi I wrote programs onto the pi that would create a website that would be used to control the a/c.
-Underneath is the link to them.
-(project link from github)
+Above is all the code needed that should be put on the raspberry pi.

 I wrote all of the code except for one file, I did not write the python code to record and playback ir codes.
 I got that from this link: http://abyz.me.uk/rpi/pigpio/examples.html